remla25-team21/operation/README.md

 The frontend will be available at http://localhost:3000 by default.
 You can open it up in your browser and type in your review.

+# Activity Tracking

+We maintain an overview of each team member's contributions in [ACTIVITY.md]().